iProov/web/README.md

 ### Details

 Every event has a [detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) property which contains data relating to that event.
-The following details are present for every event:
+The token is present for every event:

 ```json
 {